zaiisao/Documentation/en/Agora Platform/aa_api.md

   - `ts`: Number.
 Unix timestamp (sec).
   - `userCount`: Number.
 Number of users.

-## Live Data APIs
+## Realtime APIs

-Using Live Data APIs, you can obtain the statistics of a given metric within a certain period of time, along with detailed diagnostic data.
+Using Realtime APIs, you can obtain the statistics of a given metric within a certain period of time, along with detailed diagnostic data.

 ### API limitations

-The Live Data RESTful APIs have the following limitations:
+The Realtime RESTful APIs have the following limitations:

 | Endpoint                      | Request times | Maximum data delay | Response content                    | Available calls     |
 | :---------------------------- | :------------ | :----------------- | :---------------------------------- | :------------------ |